amchavan/alma-datapro-workflow-sandbox/workflow-mock/README.md

 ./xtss.py
 ```

-It listens on queue _xtss_ and expects the body of the request to be a string including a triplet of words `cmd ousID value` where the meaning of _value_ depends on the command.
+It listens on queue _xtss_ and expects the body of the request to be a string including a triplet of words `cmd ousUID value` where the meaning of _value_ depends on the command.
 For instance:
 `set-state uid://A003/X1/X1a ReadyForReview`
 or
 `set-recipe uid://A003/Xa71/X2c PipelineCalibration`